kyteidev/Flux-Editor/README.md

 ## Installation <a name="installation"></a>

 You can find built binaries in the [Releases](https://github.com/kyteidev/FluxEditor/releases) page.
 (NOTE: since I don't have a code-signing certificate yet, you may encounter a "unidentified developer" or "Windows protected your PC" popup.
-Currently you can verify the install by checking the SHA-256 checksum, found below "Release Notes" in the "Releases" section)
+If you don't trust the builds, you can always build Flux Editor from source)

 ## Known Issues <a name="known-issues"></a>